BankkRoll/ore-cli-windows/windows-cli/README.md

-# Windows ali to easily run multiple instances
+# Windows cli to easily run multiple instances

 This guide assumes you have the ore-cli and this directory in the same folder.